National Task Force to End Local Communist Armed Conflict

-The National Task Force to End Local Communist Armed Conflict (NTF-ELCAC) is a task force organized by the government of the Philippines to respond and raise awareness to the ongoing communist rebellion in the Philippines.
+The National Task Force to End Local Communist Armed Conflict (NTF-ELCAC) is a task force organized by the government of the Philippines in 2018 as part of its "Whole-of-Nation approach" to respond to and raise awareness about ongoing communist armed conflicts in the Philippines, after the administration of President Rodrigo Duterte formally terminated peace talks between the Philippine government and the New People's Army in November 2017.

 Background

 The National Task Force to End Local Communist Armed Conflict (NTF-ELCAC) was formed on December 4, 2018, pursuant to Executive Order No. 70 issued by President Rodrigo Duterte which institutionalized the government's "whole-of-nation" approach in tackling the ongoing communist rebellion in the Philippines led by the Communist Party of the Philippines (CPP) and its armed wing, the New People's Army (NPA).
 The "whole-of-nation" approach is contrasted to prior policy which favored irregular peace talks with communist rebels.
 The executive order was announced to the public on December 10.

 The formation of the NTF-ELCAC followed the formal termination of peace talks between the Philippine government and the NPA when President Rodrigo Duterte issued Presidential Proclamation 360 on November 23, 2017, citing continued attacks by the NPA despite the then ongoing peace negotiations.
 The CPP and NPA were likewise formally designated as terrorist organizations by the government.

+According to the President's proposed budget, the NTF-ELCAC was to be allotted ₱7.8 billion for 2025, triple the NTF-ELCAC's budget from the previous year.

+Composition

+The NTF-ELCAC is composed of 12 operational clusters or lines of effort administered by various relevant government agencies: